-Securing land ownership contributes to agricultural growth by boosting land-attached investments and productive land transfers.
-Higher security will enhance landowners' incentives to invest as it lowers the risk of losing the land and thus land-attached investments (e.g., Feder et al., 1988).
+Securing land ownership contributes to agricultural growth by boosting land-attached investments and productive land transfers.1 Higher security will enhance landowners' incentives to invest as it lowers the risk of losing the land and thus land-attached investments (e.g., Feder et al., 1988).
 Higher security will also enhance landowners' ability to invest when the safer land collateral induces lenders to offer more credit (e.g., Carter and Olinto, 2003).
 Both mechanisms will lead to more land-attached investments-the investment effect.
 In parallel, higher security will enhance landowners' incentives to rent out land to more productive farmers-the rental-supply effect-as it reduces the threat of losing the rented-out land (e.g., Macours et al., 2010).
-This paper studies the interaction between these two effects which have long been treated in isolation.
-Importantly, I show that in theory, the investment effect can attenuate the rental-supply effect in the presence of common market failures.
-The theory helps me uncover heterogeneous effects of land titling and registration programs in Nicaragua, one of the poorest countries in Latin America, highlighting the importance of modeling structural heterogeneity for study design (e.g., Barrett and Carter 2020).
+This paper studies the interaction between these two effects which have long been treated in isolation.2 Importantly, I show that in theory, the investment effect can attenuate the rental-supply effect in the presence of common market failures.
+The theory helps me uncover policy-relevant heterogeneous effects of land titling and registration programs in Nicaragua, one of the poorest countries in Latin America, highlighting the importance of modeling structural heterogeneity for informative study design (e.g., Barrett and Carter 2020).

 The countervailing investment and rental-supply effects of securing land ownership can have profound welfare implications for rural economies endowed with unequal land ownership distributions.
 In particular, securing land ownership in Latin America has been hypothesized to bring about significant gains in both agricultural output and poverty reduction (e.g., Deininger, 2003).
 However, these win-win economic gains largely hinge on the condition that security improvement facilitates the egalitarian distribution of the operational land by activating land rental markets besides increasing land-attached investments (e.g., Boucher et al., 2005).
 This premise will break down when the investment effect attenuates the concurrent rental-supply effect.
-The realized welfare gains of securing land ownership could then be notably smaller than expected (Gong, 2024).
+The realized welfare gains from securing land ownership could then be notably smaller than expected, especially for the rural poor with limited land endowments (Gong, 2024).

-I start the theoretical analysis with an agricultural household model that builds on the following common market failures that are interlinked through land ownership.
+I start the theoretical analysis with an agricultural household model that builds on the following common market failures, which are interlinked through land ownership.
 The first market failure is the agency cost of hired labor, i.e., hired labor tends to shirk and thus is less efficient than family labor without costly supervision (Eswaran and Kotwal, 1986).
-Holding land-attached investments constant, large landowners who suffer from the agency cost of hired labor will rent out (more) land in response to the improvement in land ownership security that lowers the risk of losing the rented-out land.
-The second market failure is the credit rationing of small landowners, i.e., they
+Holding land-attached investments constant, large landowners who suffer from the agency cost of hired labor will rent out (more)

 1For concreteness, this paper focuses on the land tenure system of private ownership.
 In the communal or collective land tenure system, securing use and transfer rights can also induce agricultural growth by boosting land-attached investments (e.g., Jacoby et al., 2002; Deininger and Jin, 2006) and productive land transfers (e.g., Holden et al., 2011; Chari et al., 2021).
-For simplicity, this paper will not consider the sectoral occupation choice through which securing land tenure can notably affect agricultural growth, either (e.g., Chen, 2017; Gottlieb and Groboyšek, 2019).
+Given no effect detected in the data, I will not consider the sectoral occupation choice through which securing land tenure may also affect agricultural growth (e.g., Chen, 2017; Gottlieb and Grobovšek, 2019).
 See Deininger et al. (2022) for a comprehensive review of this strand of economic literature.

-2Besley (1995) and Carter and Yao (1999) studied the intertemporal interaction between the investment and rental-supply effects.
-They found that the rental-supply effect can strengthen the investment effect as the option of renting out land in the future helps reap investment fruits in an uncertain world.
+2Besley (1995) and Carter and Yao (1999) study the intertemporal interaction between the investment and rental-supply effects.
+They find that the rental-supply effect can strengthen the investment effect as the option of renting out land in the future helps reap investment fruits in an uncertain world.
 This paper, however, studies the contemporaneous interaction between the investment and rental-supply effects and thus complements their works.